lemoncheesecake/lemoncheesecake/doc/matchers.rst

 The ``quiet`` flag can be set to ``True`` to hide the matching result details in the report.

-The ``lemoncheesecake.matching`` module also provides helper functions to ease operations on dict object:
+The ``lemoncheesecake.matching`` module also provides helper functions to ease operations on nested data:

 The code: